sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 Above the genes table is the option to download the results of the current analysis to a csv file.
 You can also download the *R* code required to reproduce the analysis by clicking the *Show R code* box underneath the Options box.

+Plots such as the MDS, MA and heatmap can also be exported by right-clicking on the plot.

+## Exercise

 <div class="exercise">
 **Question:** Do the sample groupings in the MDS plot make sense?
 Do any samples appear to be mislabeled?
 What effect might this have on the analysis?